 The program serves more than 800 students in 16 Orange County high schools.
 CCHSP

 courses are usually offered during regular school hours.

 - Lower tuition costs - $75 per credit;

 - Shortens the time period required to earn a college degree;

 - CCHSP students are eligible to use SUNY Orange facilities and attend on-campus events;

 - CCHSP courses are a strong addition to college applications.

-- Seniors require a minimum GPA of 85 and 2) a grade of 85 or higher in the applicable Regents exam OR a final course grade of 85 or above in the applicable Regents course.
+- Seniors require 1) a minimum GPA of 85 and 2) a grade of 85 or higher in the applicable Regents exam OR a final course grade of 85 or higher in the applicable Regents course.

-- Juniors require a minimum GPA of 90 and 2) a grade of 90 or higher in the applicable Regents exam OR a final course grade of 90 or above in the applicable Regents course.
+- Juniors require 1) a minimum GPA of 90 and 2) a grade of 90 or higher in the applicable Regents exam OR a final course grade of 90 or above in the applicable Regents course.

 Here are some of the survey responses from our CCHSP students from local high schools on how the program benefitted their College applications and decisions: